cejotape/Winner_Team/README.md

 - AdvanceTick() updates runway state over time (each tick = 15 mins in real life).
 - ReleaseRunway() frees the runway after landing (after 3 ticks).

+Fourth commit - Attribute Name Standardization

+· Replaced "fuelConsumption" with "consumoCombustible" across all classes, in order to follow the rules of the PW.
+· Introduced "type" attribute that was previously missing from the Aircraft class.
+· Subclasses updated to pass their corresponding type strings.
 ----------------------------------------------------------------------------------